OptionsRTC/odin-recipes/README.md

 # odin-recipes
-A recipes website
+A recipes website.
 Basic html skills needed to complete the project